PsychoLlama/CallbackJS/README.md

 })
 .when(button, 'click')
 .when('My custom event')
-.cancel(15000)
+.unless(15000)
 ```

 Here we defined a new callback to be invoked when either of
 two events fire, the button click or the custom event (we'll cover
 custom events later).
-But what about cancel?
-Cancel tells
+But what about "unless"?
+Unless tells
-CallbackJS not to execute your callback until further notice.
+CallbackJS not to execute your callback if some event fired.
-The argument we gave of 15000 is actually an event.
+The argument we gave of 15000 is an event.
 It means
-your callback shouldn't be cancelled until **15000 milliseconds**
+your callback will be cancelled in **15000 milliseconds**
-(15 seconds) have passed.
+(15 seconds).

+> `unless` can take any event `when` can.
+We'll cover more events
+here in a second...

 Let's look at another example...